Grain Crops

 Home

-UK Wheat and Small Grain Variety Trials
+UK Grain Variety Trials

 The 2025 results are now available.
 Annual variety performance testing provide farmers, seed producers, extension agents and consultants with current, unbiased information to help them select the varieties best adapted to their locality and individual requirements.